 Because Leesa uses a combination of foams, it has more of neutral overall feel.
 As we mentioned, it does use memory foam, but Leesa doesn’t feel at all like a memory foam mattress.
 Instead, if you can imagine this, it just feels like a bed made of a general, soft foam.

-To be honest, Leesa feels bland and kind of boring, but we actually think that’s a good thing, oddly enough.
+To be honest, the Original Leesa feels bland and kind of boring, but we actually think that’s a good thing, oddly enough.
 This is a highly accommodating, universally comfortable bed that very few people will take a hard stance against.
 Basically, if you want a safe pick, that’s Leesa.

-As you can see in the video above, Leesa is also a responsive mattress.
+As you can see in the video above, the Original Leesa is also a responsive mattress.
 This is important because it means there’s none of that dreadful stuck-in-the-mud feeling.
 You can effortlessly rotate between sleeping positions without feeling slowed down by the mattress.
 Beds that are more responsive generally make it easier to get restful sleep.

 As you might expect, Leesa is right down the middle in terms of firmness.
 It’s a medium on the soft/firm spectrum and will therefore be suitable for the greatest number of people.